mrtnRivera/modular-sequencer/README.md

 # The Modular Sequencer
-A simple Pure Data sequencer designed for modularity.
+A Pure Data sequencer designed for modularity.
 The Modular Sequencer is a simple abstraction for creating rhythmic patterns.
 It can output MIDI notes or in-patch bangs.

+Just copy "mod_seq.pd" and "mod_seq-help.pd" where your patches can find them and create your sequencers with **[mod_seq]**.

 ## Controls